shammishailaj/rocket/_docs/docs/index.md

 # Introduction

 `rocket` is a deployment automation tool.
 It's the `D` in`CI/CD`.
-The goal is to provide an easy to use uniform experience of software deployement whether in a CI environment or on your local laptotp.
+The goal is to provide an easy to use uniform experience of software deployment whether in a CI environment or on your local laptotp.

 The only required dependecy is `git`.